grafana/loki/docs/sources/operations/storage/tsdb.md

 ---
-title: TSDB
-description: TSDB index
+title: Time-series database (TSDB) index store
+menuTitle:  Time-series database (TSDB)
+description: Describes the recommended Time Series Database (TSDB) single store index.
-weight: 1000
+weight: 100
 ---

-# TSDB
+# Time-series database (TSDB) index store

 Starting with Loki v2.8, TSDB is the recommended Loki index.
 It is heavily inspired by the Prometheus's TSDB [sub-project](https://github.com/prometheus/prometheus/tree/main/tsdb).
 For a deeper explanation you can read Loki maintainer Owen's [blog post](https://lokidex.com/posts/tsdb/).
 The short version is that this new index is more efficient, faster, and more scalable.
 It also resides in object storage like the [boltdb-shipper]({{< relref "./boltdb-shipper" >}}) index which preceded it.